 After our initial meeting, I visited one of her classes to see her challenges first-hand.
 The period began with an “entrance ticket,” a two question assessment on the prior day’s lesson.
 About a third of the students breezed through.
-Another third made an effort, but it was clear they hadn’t mastered the concept.
+Another third made an effort, though it was clear they hadn’t mastered the concept.
 And the last third made no attempt whatsoever to complete this little quiz.

 After ten minutes, a timer went off.
 The teacher collected the slips and began a mini-lecture on “Finding Common Denominators.”
 She walked through her detailed anchor charts, showing students every step of the process.
 After 15 minutes, the timer went off again.
 Time for “guided practice.”
 Ten minutes later, group work.
 Another ten minutes, independent practice.

 In order to make this all happen, the teacher was rushing around the room, constantly transitioning from one activity to the next.
-Most of the students looked as bewildered as I was.
+The students heads were spinning.
+To be honest, so was mine.

 This went on, until finally they completed an ‘exit ticket,’ a short quiz on the day’s objective.
 Not surprisingly, about a third of the students breezed through.
 Another third made an effort, but clearly had no idea what they were doing.
 And the last third made no attempt whatsoever to complete this little quiz.

 Lesson Plans: Keep ‘em Simple, Silly

-When we sat down to discuss the lesson, I acknowledged all the thought and effort that had gone into it.
+When we sat down to discuss, I acknowledged all the thought and effort that had gone into her lesson plans.
 I could only imagine how much time it had taken to make the entrance tickets, anchor charts, and exit tickets.
-Not to mention creating the lesson plan itself.

-The ten-part planning template was a way to break the period down into manageable chunks.
+The ten-part planning template was designed to break the period down into manageable chunks.
 While this may have made it easier to fill up time, it did little to ensure that lessons were effective.
 In fact, it almost guaranteed the opposite.